JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### What languages do you speak?
 **Too many to list, probably!
 But I've grown up speaking Lúniksan, Sirálian, and I've learned English from early on as well during my first few years of school.
 From there on I studied in Sirália and properly learned to speak my father's language there, before studying in Rhódisz helped me learn English better.
 But even with all those, I'm relatively proficient in the regional Jóthuli dialect as well!**
 ### Profession/education?
-**Oh my, where do I even begin?** *// This will be done later LOL this is too much to list at 11pm*
+**Oh my, where do I even begin?**

+*// This will be done later LOL this is too much to list at 11pm*
 ### Comfort food?
 **A lot of my early college years were filled to the brim with ready-as pasta dishes, because I'd never have the time to cook *and* to get all projects for work and for school done.
 I'd say that my comfort food would definitely be a good, proper pasta.**
 ### Food you hate?
 **Even though Sirália is a Vestian nation, there's a *lot* of Vestian food from the other nations that I can't stand.
 A lot of dishes from Hédenis are fine, but Monsán and Vao have *really* weird cuisine.**
 ### Music taste?
 **I tend to listen to jazz a lot!
 But others mostly catch me listening to something a little more toned or stripped down during working hours.
 It helps a lot filling up the silence in the room, even though it can be nice sometimes.**
 ### Something you do that others call childish?
 **I've been told once that chewing gum was relatively childish?**
 ### All-time favourite TV show?
-**I've not been too fond of watching TV all too much, even in my teen years, nor now, but there were a lot of documentaries about Stephen Hawking that I was truly obsessed with!**
+**I've not been too fond of watching TV all too much, even in my teen years, nor now, but there were a lot of documentaries about Stephen Hawking and Tagip Panjit that I was truly obsessed with!**
 ### All-time favourite movie?
 **It might be a little dated, but I still have a soft spot for the original Interstellar movie.**
 ### How big is your family?